 7. NICE CXone

-By delivering customer context and robust call center features into one intuitive interface, NICE CXone is built to empower your agents to provide better, more efficient customer experiences.
+By delivering customer context and robust call center features into one intuitive interface, NICE CXone empowers your agents to provide better, more efficient customer experiences.
 While it could work for smaller businesses, NICE CXone is a bonafide enterprise solution.
 Larger, complex service organizations will find everything they need to simplify their call center ops.

-NICE CXone also includes a strong set of features for managers to raise the customer service standards while controlling costs.
+NICE CXone also includes features for managers to raise customer service standards while controlling costs.
 These features include quality management and workforce planning tools that help facilitate ongoing improvements in resource planning and service delivery.